 - 10. Proposing the Audit Committee to consider the appointment of the Company's auditor and its remuneration, coordinate with the auditor for the exchange of information relevant to the audit and meet with the auditor without management at least once a year. - 11.
-Preparing the Audit Committee's Report for the Chairman of the Audit Committee to consider and sign before disclosing in the Company's Annual Report.
+Preparing the Audit Committee's Report for the Chairman of the Audit Committee to consider and sign before disclosing in the Company's Annual Report. - 12.
+Proposing the Audit Committee to consider and approve budgets and manpower of the Internal Audit Office.

-- 12. Proposing the Audit Committee to consider and approve budgets and manpower of the Internal Audit Office. - 13.
-The Director of the Internal Audit Office is responsible to find the independent opinion from other profession advisors in case if it is necessary for the benefits of considering and providing comments to the operation of the Company at the Company's expenses. - 14.
+- 13. The Director of the Internal Audit Office is responsible to find the independent opinion from other profession advisors in case if it is necessary for the benefits of considering and providing comments to the operation of the Company at the Company's expenses. - 14.
 Arranging for the annual performance assessment of the Audit Committee and its members. - 15.
+Reviewing the Charter of the Internal Audit Office for alignment with the Charter of the Audit Committee and regularly submit the Charter of the Internal Audit Office for the Audit Committee's consideration at least once a year. - 16.
 Any other work as required by laws or assigned by the Board of Directors or the Audit Committee.